Uncertainties in the Estimation of Air Shower Observables from Monte Carlo Simulation of Radio Emission: Results

 In Fig.\,\ref{fig:efluenceiron75}, the average energy fluence maps are presented for 20 iron showers of $E=10^{17}$ eV and $\theta=75^\circ$, all having nearly the same $X_{\text{max}}$.
 Due to the larger zenith angle and the corresponding larger distance from $X_{\text{max}}$ to ground, the signal spreads over a larger footprint on the shower plane when compared to those in Fig.\,\ref{fig:efluenceproton45} and the fluence is smaller.
-When integrating over the area to obtain the total radiation energy, the larger area compensates for the lower fluence values, resulting in total radiation energies of $0.40$\,MeV for CoREAS and $0.37$\,MeV for ZHAireS.
+When integrating over the area to obtain the total radiation energy, the larger area compensates for the lower fluence values, resulting in total radiation energies of $0.44$\,MeV for CoREAS and $0.41$\,MeV for ZHAireS.
 These values are in agreement with the experimental result $\simeq 0.64\pm0.27$\,MeV \cite{PierreAuger:2016vya}, scaled for $E=10^{17}$\,eV, $B=50\,\mu\mathrm{T}$, and $\sin\beta=0.97$ of the showers simulated in this study.
 The pattern of the fluence footprint also becomes more symmetrical than that at $\theta=45^\circ$, as for this geometry the magnitude of the Askaryan component is smaller relative to the geomagnetic one.
 This is in part due to the fact that the angle with respect to the geomagnetic field $\beta$ is closer to $90^\circ$, and in part due to the lower density of the atmosphere where the shower develops, allowing for stronger transverse currents~\cite{Glaser:2016qso}.
-The relative difference in fluence between ZHAireS and CoREAS is within $-10\%$ for all positions on the shower plane as shown in the bottom of Fig. \ref{fig:efluenceiron75}.
-The difference in the total average radiated energy is $\simeq -8\%$ with ZHAireS predicting less radiation energy than CoREAS.
+As shown in the bottom-left panel of Fig.\,\ref{fig:efluenceiron75}, the absolute difference in the energy fluence between ZHAireS and CoREAS is within 10\% for all positions on the shower plane.
+The difference in the total average radiated energy is $\simeq -7\%$ with ZHAireS predicting less radiation energy than CoREAS.